 Why Adopt Inquiry-Based Learning?

-Students’ Perspective: This is a new method of intellectual learning which is adopted by many schools.
+Students’ Perspective: This is a new method of intellectual learning that is adopted by many schools.
 It invokes a better understanding of the concept wherein the students investigate or experiment in order to solve the problem through evidence-based reasoning.

 Teachers’ Perspective: It focuses on shifting general curiosity to critical thinking wherein the children get their hands dirty to find relevant solutions.
 It might be time-consuming but it helps to develop skills by making it interesting.
 Also, this type of learning helps to build a strong base which is lacking in many children these days.